 We are required to obtain applicable licenses or approvals from various regulatory authorities in order to provide advertising and other value added services and products.
 These licenses or approvals are essential to the operation of our business and are generally subject to annual review by the relevant PRC governmental authorities.
 For example, each of Beijing Internet, Beijing Technology, Beijing JTX Technology, Beijing China Index, Beijing Tuo Shi Hong Ye Technology Development Co., Ltd. ("Beijing Tuo Shi Hong Ye") and Beijing Gu Tian Xia Information Co., Ltd. ("Beijing Gu Tian Xia") currently holds an ICP license, as required under the applicable PRC laws, rules and regulations; and each of Beijing Internet, Beijing Technology, Beijing JTX Technology, Beijing China Index and Beijing Gu Tian Xia currently holds an approval for operating electronic bulletin board services as required under the applicable PRC laws, rules and regulations.
-Beijing Internet, Shanghai Advertising and certain other consolidated controlled entities are allowed to provide marketing services in accordance with the business scope indicated in each of their respective business licenses.
+Beijing Advertising, Beijing Internet, Shanghai Advertising and certain other consolidated controlled entities are allowed to provide marketing services in accordance with the business scope indicated in each of their respective business licenses.

 Some of our consolidated controlled entities, however, may be required to obtain additional licenses.
 For example, since our websites and mobile apps include online residential communities that allow visitors to post information, including graphics or weblinks to videos, other websites and mobile apps or data in microblogs or online discussion forums, on our websites and mobile apps for discussion with other users, the release of such information on our websites and mobile apps may be deemed as providing Internet publication services and therefore require Internet publication licenses.
-Similarly, if we or third parties post information services and therefore require Internet publication services and mobile apps may be deemed as Internet news information inclues.
+Similarly, if we or third parties post information that may be viewed as news information, the release of such information on our websites and mobile apps may be deemed as Internet news information services and therefore require Internet news information licenses.
 We, like many other similarly situated business operators, have been operating our businesses without such licenses.
 Certain of our relevant consolidated controlled entities have applied to the relevant government authorities for Internet publication licenses again in accordance with applicable PRC laws, rules and regulations, and pursuant to the request by the relevant governmental authorities, we are now preparing the relevant supplementary materials for such application.
 In addition, we are still in discussions with the relevant government authorities on our application for, and the authorities' issuance of, Internet news information service licenses.